Hunterston Brooch

 Robert Hunter was the 25th laird at the time of this discovery and although he verbally requested the brooch remain a Hunter family heirloom, he made no legal provision in his Will.
 After his death his wife, against the wishes of their daughter Jane (26th laird) sold the brooch for 600 Pounds in March 1891 to the Scottish National Museum of Antiquities in Edinburgh.

-The original brooch is prominently displayed in the museum to show inscriptions on the reverse and is regarded even today, as one of the most important national treasures.
-After this sale, an exact replica was commissioned and is on display in Hunterston Castle.
+After the sale, an exact replica was commissioned which can be viewed as part of a Hunterston Castle tour.
 Smaller silver brooches modelled on the original are available for purchase from the Clan shop.

 Join the Clan Hunter Email List